SKrotkih/SimpleOrganizer/README.md

 # SwiftOrganizer
 ============

-This is a simple organizer application for an iPhone and for an iPad.
+This is a simple organizer application for both iPhone and iPad.
-Was implemented for getting some practice of using the Swift.
+Was implemented for getting some practice of using the new language from Apple Swift.

 ## Implements

-Were implemented two types of database:
+There were implemented two types of database:
 - Local database on Core Data
 - Remote database on the Parse.com server

-Also were implemented the following features:
+Also implemented the following features:
 - auto layout (on Interface Builder Level only)
 - switching of the database types from Core Data to remote database and vice versa
 - used iCloud key-value storage for switching database types (if you change database type on your iPad, then on your iPhone is changing after some seconds too)